-- b.
+- a.
+Occupied Units.
+This ordinance shall apply to any occupied rental unit in the City of Oakand wherein the rental increase or total increases within any consecutive twelve (12) month period, exceeds ten percent (10%), or any other percentage which the City Council, after a twelve (12) month review, deems appropriate. - b.
 Vacant Units.
-The rental increase for units not occupied at the time this ordinance becomes effective or for any rental unit which becomes vacant and is subsequently occupied, shall not exceed twelve percent (12%) in any consecutive twelve (12) month period, or any other percentage which the City Council after a twelve (12) month review, deems appropriate.
+The rent for units not occupied at the time this ordinance becomes effective or for any rental unit which becomes vacant and is subsequently occupied, shall not exceed twelve percent (12%) in any consecutive twelve (12) month period, or any other percentage which the City Council, after a twelve (12) month review, deems appropriate. - c.

-- c.
 Standards.
-Any rental increase for any occupied rental unit which exceeds the aforementioned limitations and is under dispute must be justified on one or more of the following grounds:

-- (1) Capital improvement costs;

-- (2) Uninsured repair costs;

-- (3) An increase in housing service costs;

-- (4) Past history of rent increases;
+Any rental increase for any occupied rental unit which exceeds the aforementioned limitations and is under dispute must be justified on one or more of the following grounds: - Capital improvement costs; - (2) Uninsured repair costs; - (3) An increase in housing service costs; - (4) Past history of rent increases; - (5) Any other factors the Hearing Officer and the Board deem relevant. - d.

-- (5) Debt Service costs;

-- (6) Any other factors the Hearing Officer and the Board deem relevant.

-- d.
 Notice.
 Landlords are hereby required to notify tenants in writing of the existence of the Residential Rent Arbitration Board.
 Said notice shall be in the form of an addendum to any lease in effect at the time of the effective date of this ordinance or any lease entered into after the effective date of this ordinance.
 In case of existing oral tenancies, landlords shall be required to give such notice, in writing, at the commencement of the tenancy.
 A landlord must demonstrate, in advance of a hearing, that he/she has given said notice to all tenants in the building under dispute.